NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage3.md

 Individually used to structure your thinking.

-The business model canvas is shaped by four areas:
-Market Forces, Key Trends, Industry Forces and Macro-Economic trends

-Left is industry forces, Top is key trends, right is market forces, bottom is macro-economic trends

-The canvas is just a tool in the chain of understanding for the business.
-Zooming in gives us customer development and agile engineering.

 ## What makes a good business model canvas?

-What are the components?
 Coarse grained visual indicators:
 A large rectangle, suitable for the environment and the participants.
 [24" x 36" Heavyweight poster board](